 DEFINITION

-The osteopathic physician must demonstrate responsiveness to the needs of patients and society that supersedes self-interest.
+The osteopathic physician must demonstrate responsiveness to the unique needs of diverse patients and populations that supersedes self-interest.
+The osteopathic physician must recognize the disparities present within various communities.

 MEASURED OUTCOMES